AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 Furthermore, we've described the **total** process in these tutorials, including generating the pre-computed IBL images to help further our understanding of the PBR pipeline.
 But, you'll be just as fine by using several great tools like [cmftStudio](https://github.com/dariomanesku/cmftStudio) or [IBLBaker](https://github.com/derkreature/IBLBaker) to generate these pre-computed maps for you.

 One point we've skipped over is pre-computed cubemaps as **reflection probes**: cubemap interpolation and parallax correction.
-This is the process of placing several reflection probes in your scene that take a cubemap snapshot of the scene in that specific location
+This is the process of placing several reflection probes in your scene that take a cubemap snapshot of the scene in that specific location, which we can then convolute as IBL data for that part of the scene.
+By interpolating between several of these probes based on the camera's vicinity we can achieve local high-detail image-based lightingg that is simply lmitetd by the a